 What it means for borrowers

-Because borrowers can’t choose their loan servicer, the question now becomes whether having fewer loan servicers creates economies of scale that drive improvements in customer service, or weakens the competition that serves as an incentive to do right by borrowers.
+Borrowers typically don’t get to choose their loan servicer unless they’re consolidating federal loans.
+So the question becomes whether having fewer loan servicers creates economies of scale that drive improvements in customer service, or weakens the competition that serves as an incentive to do right by borrowers.